 Oregon Institute of Technology has entered into a unique aviation partnership with Central Oregon Community College in Bend, Ore.
-COCC has blended their two-year aviation degree with fixed-wing (airplane) pilot training offered by Professional Air, and rotary-wing (helicopter) pilot training offered by Leading Edge Aviation, both located at the Bend Municipal Airport.
+COCC has blended their two-year aviation degree with fixed-wing (airplane) pilot training and rotary-wing (helicopter) pilot training offered by Leading Edge Aviation, located at the Bend Municipal Airport.

 With the addition of OIT to this partnership, participating students have the option to graduate with a bachelors degree in Operations Management from OIT in addition to an associate degree in Aviation Science from COCC.
 Students will be able to complete the associate degree, professional pilot licensure/certification and bachelors degree on the COCC campus in Bend and at the Bend Municipal Airport.

 Students may choose from the following Federal Aviation Administration airplane or helicopter certificates: